LEAKING TOILET REPAIR

 Alternatively, you could turn the isolation tap off and mark the inside of the toilet cistern, after a period of time, if the water level has gone down then this would suggest that the outlet washer is allowing water out of the toilet cistern, causing a leaky toilet.

 Both of these issues will cause your toilet cistern inlet valve to operate intermittently, which may even keep you awake at night.

-At No Probs Plumbing and Gas Perth, we always recommend replacing both the inlet valve and outlet washer at the same time, as when one of these parts is worn out, it is common for the other part to be near the end of its working life too.
+At No Probs Plumbing and Electrical Perth, we always recommend replacing both the inlet valve and outlet washer at the same time, as when one of these parts is worn out, it is common for the other part to be near the end of its working life too.